Tech-at-DU/React-Redux-Tetris-Tutorial/P11-Connect-Next-Block/readme.md

 ![next-block](assets/next-block.png)

-With the default game state defined it's time to connect game state to components.
+With the default game state defined it's time to connect the game state to the components.

-The goal for this chapter is to display the next block in the NextBlock component.
-To do this you need to get the _index_ of the next block from game state and _map_ this to an array of squares in the component.
+The goal of this chapter is to display the next block in the `NextBlock` component.
+To do this you need to get the _index_ of the next block from the game state and _map_ this to an array of squares in the component.

 The index of the next block is stored at `game.nextShape` on `state`.
 Use this to find the array that represents this shape, at the first rotation, and map it to the grid.